gophercloud/gophercloud/.github/CONTRIBUTING.md

 first open an issue to indicate your interest to a core contributor - this enables quick/early feedback and can help steer you in the right direction by avoiding known issues.
-It might also help you avoid losing time implementing something that might not ever work.
+It might also help you avoid losing time implementing something that might not ever work or is outside the scope of the project.

 While you're implementing the feature, one tip is to prefix your Pull Request title with `[wip]` - then people know it's a work in progress.
 Once the PR is